nebulaeonline/microauthd/README.md

 The OOBE tool has been separated into a standalone project called `madOobe`.
 It will still run as part of microauthd, but is accessible as a standalone tool for those who need it (Docker users primarily).
 You can start microauthd with --docker to prevent the OOBE tool from running as part of the first run.

 I am working on packaging this up for Windows, Linux, and MacOS.
 The Linux build will also include a Docker image that can optionally be used to run microauthd in a container.

-**2025-06-28**

-On the usability front, I just wanted to say I'm happy about finally versioning our database schema for migrations, and now no longer requiring `mad` users to enter --admin-url on the CLI.
-We are slowly getting to a usability point that I think can drive adoption of microauthd.
-Additionally, if you are experimenting with the package, we would like to hear from you.
-Pain points, missing features, whatever.
-As we seek to move to a true v1.0 release, it will be important to get feedback so we can get things in order.
-Don't be shy.
-Thanks!

-If you don't feel comfortable reaching out via GitHub issues, you can always email me at nebulae at nebulae dot online.

 ---